 Find out what to do if you’ve found a lost stray or injured animal.
 See Lost, stray and injured animals.

 Fire grounds are dangerous, even after the fire front has passed - do not enter fire-affected areas to search for wildlife.

-The Department of Environment, Water, Land and Planning (DELWP) leads and manages all activities for fire-affected wildlife impacted as part of an Incident Management Team and has trained wildlife officers who will work on the fire ground with accredited volunteers to help wildlife when it is safe to do so.
+The Department of Energy, Environment and Climate Action (DEECA) leads and manages all activities for fire-affected wildlife impacted as part of an Incident Management Team and has trained wildlife officers who will work on the fire ground with accredited volunteers to help wildlife when it is safe to do so.

 What if I find an injured animal?

 If you find an injured native animal, the best thing you can do to help it is to contact an authorised wildlife shelter which will have the training and facilities to care for the animal.

 - Following a fire, wildlife sightings in your area or on roads may increase.
 These animals may be stressed, disorientated or injured.

 - It is not recommended that you attempt to catch injured wildlife due to the risk of further injury to wildlife or to you.